SarthakNarayan/ezsh/README.md

 * All oh-my-zsh plugins are installed under `~/.config/ezsh/oh-my-zsh/` plugin, Other tools (fzf) are installed in `~/.config/ezsh/`

-* The look of the shell can be very easily [customised](https://github.com/bhilburn/powerlevel9k#prompt-customization) by overwriting POWERLEVEL10K settings in your personal config file under `~/.config/ezsh/zshrc/`.
+* The look of the shell can be very easily [customised](https://github.com/bhilburn/powerlevel9k#prompt-customization) by overwriting POWERLEVEL10K settings in your personal config file under `~/.config/ezsh/zshrc/` or `~/.config/ezsh/ezshrc.zsh`

+* To add aliases, exports or other things to the shell use `~/.config/ezsh/ezshrc.zsh` or `~/.config/ezsh/zshrc`.

 * You can also refer to the sample `.p10k.zsh` file in the repository to know more about the configuration options.